gitlab4j/gitlab4j-api/README.md

 GitlLab API for Java (gitlab4j-api)
 ===================================

 GitLab API for Java (gitlab4j-api) provides a full featured and easy to consume Java API for working with GitLab repositories via the GitLab REST API.
-Additionally, full support for working with GitLab WebHooks is also provided.
+Additionally, full support for working with GitLab webhooks and system hooks is also provided.

+---

+## Java 8 Requirement
+As of GitLab4J-API 4.8.0 Java 8+ is now required to use GitLab4J-API.

 ---